 Possible short-term risks include:

-Important Warning: Individuals with untreated dissociative disorders or severe cognitive impairments should be evaluated by a psychiatrist first.
-Some individuals may experience conflicts between real-world factors (such as financial pressure) and counseling advice, requiring the counselor to mediate conflicts.
+Important Warning: Individuals with untreated dissociative disorders or severe cognitive impairments should first be evaluated by a psychiatrist.
+Some individuals may experience conflicts between real-world factors (such as financial pressures) and counseling advice, requiring the counselor to mediate conflicts.

-When combined with occupational therapy or psychological therapy, a cross-disciplinary team coordination mechanism should be established.
-Prohibited to use this therapy for mandatory career transfer decisions.
+When combined with occupational therapy or psychological therapy, a multidisciplinary team coordination mechanism should be established.
+Prohibited to use this therapy for involuntary career transfer decisions.

-When combined with psychological therapy, it can simultaneously address career anxiety and personal growth issues.
-For example, combining with Cognitive Behavioral Therapy (CBT) can provide structured interventions for workplace phobias.
+When combined with psychotherapy, it can address both occupational anxiety and personal growth issues.
+For example, integrating with Cognitive Behavioral Therapy (CBT) can provide structured interventions for workplace phobias.

-When integrated with vocational rehabilitation, it can help disabled workers develop suitable plans.
-However, avoid mixing with unassessed employment referral services to prevent information confusion.
+When combined with vocational rehabilitation, it can assist disabled workers in developing suitable plans.
+However, it should be avoided to mix with unassessed employment referral services to prevent information confusion.

-In organizational settings, counseling can reduce new employee turnover by about 30%, though effectiveness depends on organizational culture support.
-Effects may vary across cultures; in East Asia, individuals often emphasize balancing family expectations with personal interests.
+In organizational applications, counseling can reduce new employee turnover by about 30%, though effectiveness depends on organizational culture support.
+Cultural differences may influence outcomes, with East Asian individuals often emphasizing balancing family expectations and personal interests.

 Alternatives include: